sampoder/pi-status/.github/CONTRIBUTING.md

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.

-## Requirements for a pull request

-- Please make sure you conform to the [PEP-8 coding guidelines](https://www.python.org/dev/peps/pep-0008/) for code

-A code checker for PEP-8 has been enabled.
-It is recommended to check your code before making a PR.
+A restyler has been enabled.
+It will help style your PR.

 ## Credits